-- 146 Light Scan Detector: The TOE provides a Light scan Detector (LSD) to protect against laser (or focused light) scanning of the TOE. - Memory encryption: The memories are encrypted and register file are encrypted. - 148 Bus Encryption: Layout structures are implemented to make internal bus probing difficult.
-The TOE contains no visible bus structures. - Structure and Layout: This provides complexity to any attack that involves identifying specific areas of the TOE.
+- 144 Frequency Monitor: The internal frequency is monitored to protect the internal clock falling bellow a defined level. - 145 Temperature Monitor: The operating temperature of the TOE is monitored to prevent the TOE from being operated out-with the correct operating conditions. - 146 Light Scan Detector: The TOE provides a Light scan Detector (LSD) to protect against laser (or focused light) scanning of the TOE. - 147 Memory encryption: The memories are encrypted and register file are encrypted. - 148 Bus Encryption: Layout structures are implemented to make internal bus probing difficult.
+The TOE contains no visible bus structures. - 149 Structure and Layout: This provides complexity to any attack that involves identifying specific areas of the TOE.

-7.1.2.1 SFR to TSF_ENV_PROTECT
+7.1.2.1 SFR to TSF\ENV\PROTECT

-7.1.3 TSF_LEAK_PROTECT Leakage Protection
+7.1.3 TSF\LEAK\PROTECT Leakage Protection

 - Internal Clock (VFO)

 - VFO Jitter

 - Dummy Interrupt

 - Dummy Instruction Generator

 - Frequency Divider

 - Power Scrambling

 - Dummy NVM write

 - 150 Internal Clock: The TOE provides an internal Variable Frequency Oscillator (VFO).

-- VFO Jitter: The VFO frequency offers variances of the frequency through time (Jitter), to help against side channel leakage analysis.
+- 151 VFO Jitter: The VFO frequency offers variances of the frequency through time (Jitter), to help against side channel leakage analysis.

-- 152 Dummy Interrupt: The TOE can trigger Dummy Interruptss.

-- 153 Dummy Instruction Generator: The TOE can trigger Dummy instructions.

-- 154 Frequency Divider: The VFO clock can be varied.

-- Power Scrambling: Power scrambling introduces a random component into the power signature of the chip. - Dummy NVM write: This allows the Security IC embedded Software to cause a dummy write of the NVM.

-SFP: Data Processing Policy

-When processing or moving information within the TOE, the TOE should not leak any specific information that would allow an attacker to gain sufficient knowledge to gain access to secret information stored within the TOE memories.
+- 152 Dummy Interrupt: The TOE can trigger Dummy Interrupts. - 153 Dummy Instruction Generator: The TOE can trigger Dummy instructions. - 154 Frequency Divider: The VFO clock can be varied. - 155 Power Scrambling: Power scrambling introduces a random component into the power signature of the chip. - 156 Dummy NVM write: This allows the Security IC embedded Software to cause a dummy write of the NVM. - SFP: Data Processing Policy When processing or moving information within the TOE, the TOE should not leak any specific information that would allow an attacker to gain sufficient knowledge to gain access to secret information stored within the TOE memories.

-7.1.3.1 SFR to TSF_LEAK_PROTECT
+7.1.3.1 SFR to TSF\LEAK\PROTECT

-7.1.4 TSF_DATA_PROTECT Data Protection
+7.1.4 TSF\DATA\PROTECT Data Protection

 - Secure Memory Management

 - CRC

 - Code Signature Module

 - Parity Checker ROM/Registers

 - Register Mirroring

 - Enhanced Protection Object (EPO) NVM

-- CStack Checker

-- Glitch Detectors

-- Secure Memory Management: The TOE features a memory access protection mechanism. - 158 CRC: The TOE provides a Cyclic Redundancy Check (CRC32 or CRC16). - 159 Code Signature Module: The TOE provides a Code Signature Module. - Parity Checker ROM/Registers: The TOE features parity checking on the ROM, and 8-/16-bit RISC CPU Registers. - 161 Register Mirroring: Some of the internal security registers have been duplicated/mirrored. - Enhanced Protection Object: The NVM read is protected against attempted perturbations. - 163 Cstack Checker: The TOE provides a Cstack Checker. - Glitch Detectors: The Glitch Detectors can detect a glitch on the Vcc signal.
-This protects against attempted perturbations.

-7.1.4.1 SFR to TSF DATA PROTECT
+- CStack Checker - Glitch Detectors - 157 Secure Memory Management: The TOE features a memory access protection feature. - 158 CRC: The TOE provides a Cyclic Redundancy Check (CRC32 or CRC16). - 159 Code Signature Module: The TOE provides a Code Signature Module. - 160 Parity Checker ROM/Registers: The TOE features parity checking on the ROM, and CPU Registers. - 161 Register Mirroring: Some of the internal security registers have been duplicated/mirrored. - 162 Enhanced Protection Object: The NVM read is protected against attempted perturbations. - 163 Cstack Checker: The TOE provides a Cstack Checker. - 164 Glitch Detectors: The Glitch Detectors can detect a glitch on the Vcc signal.
+This protects against attempted perturbations. - 7.1.4.1 SFR to TSF\DATA\PROTECT

-7.1.5 TSF AUDIT ACTION Event Audit and Action
+7.1.5 TSF\AUDIT\ACTION Event Audit and Action

-- Reset System - Security Registers - Reset System: The TOE allows the security IC Embedded Software to select the response the TOE makes to a security violation.
-The TOE has several modes when reacting to a security issue to ensure that the device fails in a safe mode. - Security registers: The TOE includes several registers to report failures (violations) detected by the security mechanisms of the TOE.
+- Reset System - Security Registers - 165 Reset System: The TOE allows the security IC Embedded Software to select the response the TOE makes to a security violation.
+The TOE has several modes when reacting to a security issue to ensure that the device fails in a safe mode. - 166 Security registers: The TOE includes several registers to report failures (violations) detected by the security mechanisms of the TOE.

-7.1.5.1 SFR to TSF_AUDIT_ACTION
+7.1.5.1 SFR to TSF\AUDIT\ACTION

-7.1.6 TSF_RNG Random Number Generator
+7.1.6 TSF\RNG Random Number Generator